hammingweight/spring_on_oci/2_configure/README.md

 # Configuring the Servers
 The servers spun up in the [provisioning](../0_provision) stage need to be configured to be usable:
- * Java needs to be installed
+ * Java needs to be installed.
  * The firewall running on the VMs needs to be opened to allow traffic to the VMs.
- * SQLcl (a CLI for Oracle databases) should be installed so that the database can be interrogated by an administrator who has logged into a VM
+ * SQLcl (a CLI for Oracle databases) should be installed so that the database can be interrogated by an administrator who has logged into a VM.

 ## Ansible
 There are several configuration management tools like Puppet, Chef, Ansible and SaltStack.
 The preferred